CamJohnson26/bookmark-manager/README.md

 ## Next Steps
 - [x] Implement health checks
+- [ ] No ollama error handling, and not using the recursive summarization
 - [ ] Move off of transformers to Ollama
 - [ ] Add tags to bookmark summary
 - [ ] Implement embeddings for comparisons